-Babies born by C-section at risk of developing allergies, research saysFebruary 24th, 2013 in Immunology /
+Babies born by C-section at risk of developing allergies, research saysFebruary 24, 2013 in Medicine & Health / Immunology

 For expectant moms who may contemplate the pros and cons of natural child birth or Caesarian section, a Henry Ford Hospital study suggests that C-section babies are susceptible to developing allergies by age two.